hturner/pkg-dev-ctv/proposal.md

 ### Debugging issues found in package checks

-Using a check service such as WinBuilder or R-hub may reveal a bug in your package that is specific to the computational environment, e.g., the version of R, or the compiler used.
+Using a check service such as Winbuilder or [R-hub](https://r-hub.github.io/rhub/) may reveal a bug in your package that is specific to the computational environment, e.g., the version of R, or the compiler used.
 The following tools support debugging in such cases.